wcm-io-frontend/qa-infobox/README.md

 QA-Infobox
 ==========

 Displays a modalbox with minimal OS and browser info, plus optional info from JSON files.
+Formats data with Atlassian confluence markaup.
 Developed as a tool to allow QA to determine what system they were testing.
 ES2015 native.

 ## Dependencies
 None